MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/image-contest.md

 * __Best Optical Microscope Image:__ Artistic or beautiful images captured with the Breakerspace digital optical microscope
 * __Best Scanning Electron Microscope (SEM) Image:__ Artistic or beautiful images captured with a scanning electron microscope in the Breakerspace

-### Steps to enter:
+### How to enter:

-1. Sign up for a Breakerspace lab microscope training (If you’ve trained, you’re one step ahead!): [breakerspace.mit.edu](https://breakerspace.mit.edu/)
+1. Sign up for a Breakerspace lab microscope training (If you’ve already trained, you’re one step ahead!): [breakerspace.mit.edu](https://breakerspace.mit.edu/)
-2. Capture your optical or scanning electron microscope images in the Breakerspace.
+2. Capture your optical or scanning electron microscope images in the Breakerspace
 3. [Submit your entry here](https://forms.gle/26D7oqJJvAK5cKBG7) by Friday, November 8

+### Judging criteria:

+A panel of judges will evaluate entries based on the following criteria:

+* Technical Merit: Judges will assess technical aspects of the capture such as clarity, focus, depth of field, contrast, and spatial resolution of the image
+* Artistic Merit: This is where creativity and aesthetics count.
+Judges will consider composition, symmetry, and overall visual impact
+* Context (as explained in the image caption): The caption should explain the relevance or background of the image.
+Judges will look for clarity and insight in the description — whether it helps viewers understand the significance of what is being shown.
+Additional supporting documentation to help convey context may be submitted

+### Rules:

+* All entrants must be currently enrolled MIT undergraduate students
+* All entries must be captured using the microscopes in the DMSE Breakerspace, 8-102a
+* Each winner will be eligible for one prize only, though multiple submissions will be accepted

+### Deadline:

+Submissions are due by Friday, November 8.
+Winners will be announced on Friday, November 22.

+Curious?
+Ready to explore the microscopic world?
+Let’s get started!